elastio/bon/website/src/reference/builder/member/start-fn.md

 ::: tip

-Don't confuse this with the top-level [`#[builder(start_fn = ...)]`](#start-fn) attribute that can be used to configure the name and visibility of the starting function.
+Don't confuse this with the top-level [`#[builder(start_fn = ...)]`](#start-fn) attribute that can be used to configure the name, visibility and docs of the starting function.
 You'll likely want to use it in combination with this member-level attribute to define a better name for the starting function.

 :::